Winans Steam Gun: History

-The weapon grew out of work by Ohio inventors William Joslin and Charles S. Dickinson on a hand-powered centrifugal gun, which they patented in 1858 – one of many 19th century attempts to harness "centrifugal" force – whether produced by hand or steam power.
+The weapon grew out of work by Cleveland, Ohio, inventors William Joslin and Charles S. Dickinson on a hand-powered centrifugal gun, which they patented in 1858 – one of many 19th century attempts to harness "centrifugal" force – whether produced by hand or steam power.
 After the two had a falling out, Dickinson promoted the device under his name, patented his own version a few months later, and found funding to build a steam-powered gun in Boston in 1860.
 He brought the device to Baltimore and demonstrated it for the City Council in February 1861.
 The machine was supposedly capable of shooting 200 projectiles in a minute.

 In the wake of the April 19, 1861 clash between a pro-Southern mob and the 6th Massachusetts Militia in Baltimore, Maryland, word spread of an allegedly powerful steam gun said to have been invented and built by noted Maryland industrialist and states' rights advocate Ross Winans to oppose Federal troops passing through Baltimore to Washington in response to President Lincoln's call for volunteers.

-The gun was taken from Dickinson and/ or his associates by City Police to be put in readiness for use if needed.
-Available evidence suggests that it was taken to the foundry/machine shop of Ross Winans and his son Thomas who the city’s Board of Police had hired to make pikes, shot and other munitions.
-Shortly after, the gun was taken from the Winans’ facility and publicly displayed with other weapons being gathered by city authorities.
+The gun was taken from Dickinson or his associates by City Police to be put in readiness for use if needed.
+Available evidence suggests that it was taken to the foundry/machine shop of Ross Winans and his son Thomas whom the city's Board of Police had hired to make pikes, shot and other munitions.
+Shortly after, the gun was taken from the Winans's facility and publicly displayed with other weapons being gathered by city authorities.